 I figured if he could do it, then so could I. I thought that if God could transform Jerry, then maybe he could transform me too.
-I think we all need models, people to look up to, which have gone where we want to go.
+I think we all need models, people to look up to, who have gone where we want to go.

 Helen Steiner Rice said: "Comfort comes from knowing that people have made the same journey.
 And solace comes from understanding how others have learned to sing again."
+God helped me sing again.

 We never get over the loss of a loved one.
-Rather they become a part of us.
+Rather, they become a part of us.
 They remain in our hearts forever.

-I have found that life can be good again, really good!
+With that said, I have found that life can be good again, really good!
 Life will never be the same again.
-Things are different now - but good.
+Things are different now - but good!
 I have a new joy.
 By experiencing such deep sorrow, I can now experience an even deeper joy.
-I have a smile back on my face and a newfound passion to help others who grieve to experience joy in their lives as well.
+I have a smile back on my face and a newfound passion to help others who grieve experience joy in their lives as well.